The benefits of tree planting - Earthwatch Europe

 Trees are amazing and fascinating organisms that make our world a richer, greener and more beautiful place.
 Planting trees has a whole host of benefits for the environment and for local people.
 Tiny Forest, our community tree planting programme, brings all these benefits to the communities where we plant them.

-Here are five benefits of planting trees and why tree planting projects like Tiny Forest are so important.
+Here are five benefits of tree planting and why tree planting projects like Tiny Forest are so important:

 Providing oxygen and absorbing carbon dioxide